kemuri/Dropifier/README.md

 Version History
 =======

-### 1.1 - Usable
+### 1.0.1 - Reverse Drop
-Added drop animations, history, automatic updates and Dropbox folder detection.
+Now you can a drop a Dropbox url, and the app will try to find the given file in your Dropbox folder.
+Currently only works for files, not for folders.

 ### 1.0 - Barely usable
 Working application with the barebones functionality.